jfletcher20/basic-OSINT-system/readme.md

 ## Disclaimer
 It is not meant to be an actual tool used for any nefarious purpose whatsoever.
-This is a very simple demo and a such is a 'dirty' solution; code organization and cleanliness were not taken into account and the CSS+JS are combined into the same HTML document to make it simple to run the code.
+This is a very simple demo and as such is a 'dirty' solution; code organization and cleanliness were not taken into account and the CSS+JS are combined into the same HTML document to make it simple to run the code.

 ## Features